MANIPULATOR

 I wonder if this history could have come from Machinesmith's past?

-The snake deal on the Manipulator's chest symbol was missing in Captain America I#242.
+That coiled snake emblem that was originally on the Manipulator's chest was later depicted as only a spiraling circle in Captain America I#242.

 Thanks to John Kaminski for pointing out the appearance in Captain America I#247.